Are you too busy with Facebook & Twitter that you almost overlooked Pinterest Marketing?

 Find your best time on which your audience is mostly online and engages the most.
 Schedule your pins on those timings.

-Related Article: How To Pin On A Pinterest Board With Social Champ
+Related Article: How To Post On Pinterest With Social Champ

 Posting consistently is the key to get more followers on Pinterest.
 Keep your viewers engage with you.
 Don’t just re-pin the content of others.
 Pin your content too.
 Try to post at least 1 to 4 pins a day.
 One pins a day is a must.